CAN CUPPING HELP ME?

 CAN IT BE USED ON PREGNANT WOMEN?

 If you have a history of miscarriages, it is recommended to avoid cupping for the first trimester as it can be a stimulating treatment.
-Cupping on the lower abdomen, medial leg and lumbosacral region are also avoided during pregnancy
+Cupping on the lower abdomen, medial leg and low back are also avoided during pregnancy

 CAN I EXERCISE AFTER CUPPING?